Drospirenone; Ethinyl Estradiol Tablets

 Talk to your care team regarding the use of this medication in children.
 Special care may be needed.
 This medication has been used in female children who have started having menstrual periods.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 What if I miss a dose?

-If you miss a dose, refer to the patient information sheet you received with your medicine for direction.
-If you miss more than one pill, this medicine may not be as effective and you may need to use another form of birth control.
+If you miss a dose, refer to the patient information sheet you received with your medication for direction.
+If you miss more than one pill, this medication may not be as effective, and you may need to use a back-up contraceptive.

-- certain medicines for fungal infections like griseofulvin, ketoconazole, itraconazole
+- Certain medications for fungal infections like griseofulvin, ketoconazole, itraconazole

-- certain medicines for seizures like carbamazepine, oxcarbazepine, phenobarbital, phenytoin
+- Certain medications for seizures like carbamazepine, oxcarbazepine, phenobarbital, phenytoin

 - St. John's wort